Madhavpokhrel05/Programmer-Finder/README.md

 # Programmer-Finder
-This is the application will help you to find the programmer in your areas.
+This application will help you to find other programmers in your area.

 Members: Alfonso Garcia, Vince Lanzilotti, and Madhav Pokhrel